Joe-Collins-1986/travel-app/README.md

    </details>

 # Further Development

-   * Add a Public attribute to Diary Post Model to create a Public Blog - still Linked to countries.
+   * Add a Public attribute to Diary Post Model to create a Public Blog - still linked to countries.
    * Add rating system to site updates.
    * Build notifications with a link for user when there is an admin response to their Site Update comments.
-   * Increase map from Europe to world.
+   * Increase map from Europe to World.
    * Link booking sites.
-   * Enhance AWS security protocals to allow site to have a wallet for passports and bording cards.
+   * Enhance AWS security protocals to allow site to have a wallet for passports and boarding cards.
    * Option advertisement space on site for travel companies.

    <br>